DeveloperADJ/Calculator/README.md

 This is the Stanford iOS Course Calculator Project.
-The course was given by Paul Hegarty.
-This assignment was made by Arno de Jonge.
+The course was given by Paul Hegarty and the assignment was made by Arno de Jonge.